SalesConnection/Docusaurus-sc/docs/Change Password.md

 <br>

 ## Is the password case sensitive?
-Yes, the password is case sensitive.
+Yes.
+The password is case sensitive.

 <br>

 ## Is there any expiry on the password?
-No, there is no expiry.
+No. There is no expiry.

 <br>